 Moodle is the world’s most popular learning management system.
 Moodle is flexible and scaleable software designed to help educators create interactive and collaborative online learning experiences.
 Moodle originated in Australia around a decade ago and has since been internationalised in more than 200 countries and 100 languages.
 The official community site has more than a million registered users.

-Moodle is distributable without licensing costs, however, it does take a degree of technical expertise to install, configure and secure the software on a web server.
+Moodle is free without licensing costs, however, it does take a degree of technical expertise to install, configure and secure the software on a web server.
 Once deployed, it can be easily managed by a qualified system administrator.

-Moodle enables online content to be shared in several ways.
+Moodle enables online content to be distributed in several ways.
 Course participants can quickly upload existing files from their device, disk, or network.
 Using Moodle repositories, it is possible to import content and media from Cloud-based services such as Google Docs, YouTube, Flickr, Boxnet and Dropbox.
 On the same token, content can be export from Moodle to third-party services.